 On many international websites it is stated that these are legal products - that is not necessarily the case in Australia.
 Amyl nitrite and several other

-nitrites are restricted substances under Schedule Four of the Standard for the Uniform Scheduling of Drugs and Poisons (SUSDP) and there have certainly been raids conducted by police on businesses that sell these products.
-To get around legal restrictions nitrites are sold as such things as liquid incense, room
+nitrites are restricted substances under Schedule Four of the Standard for the Uniform Scheduling of Drugs and Poisons (SUSDP) and over the years there have been many raids conducted by police on businesses that sell these products.
+To get around legal restrictions, nitrites are sold as such things as liquid incense, room

-odorizer, or even leather cleaner (as you can see by the label here).
+odorizer, or even leather cleaner (as seen by the label here).

 Nitrites act as a vasodilator – that means they dilate

 blood vessels.
 When someone inhales the drug it causes more blood to enter the brain and this results in the user